On this page

 - investment and incentives for business and industry

 - reporting and regulation of our biggest emitters

 The Department of Agriculture, Water and the Environment is responsible for delivering climate change adaptation and climate science policy and programs.

 Meeting international climate change commitments

-Our department works with the Department of Foreign Affairs and Trade and the Department of Agriculture, Water and the Environment to negotiate Australia’s obligations under the Paris Agreement.
+Our department works with the Department of Foreign Affairs and Trade and the Department of Agriculture, Water and Energy to negotiate and meet Australia’s obligations under the Paris Agreement.